 Zone I: Public areas including the Lobby, the area for visitors and administrative areas.

-Zone III: Equipment rooms, the heart of the DC, where the servers are located, the “shaft” of cables, power distribution units (PDUs), batteries and air conditioning machines.
+Zone III: Equipment rooms, the heart of the Data Center, where the servers are located, the “shaft” of cables, power distribution units (PDUs), batteries and air conditioning machines.

-The construction should provide a solid structure composing secure facilities that complement and protect equipment and information residing in the DC.
+The construction should provide a solid structure composing secure facilities that complement and protect equipment and information residing in the Data Center.

 Electricity: The Electrical segment consists of the Uninterrupted Power System (UPS), the Emergency Power System and Power Distribution Units (PDU).